panshu29/Diabetes-Prediction-India/README.md

 **Population Context**: The dataset was collected from the **Pima Indians**, a Native American tribe in Arizona, USA, who have one of the world’s highest rates of type 2 diabetes.

+I intentionally simplified this project to make it easier for beginners to understand.

-# Data Preprocessing Stage ( 7 steps)
+# Stage 1- Data Preprocessing

 Data preprocessing is a crucial step in AI/ML pipelines because raw data is rarely ready for direct use in model training.
+Other than Step 1, the remaining 6 steps are optional.
+The **Data Preprocessing Stage** ensures that data is:
+- Clean
+- Consistent
+- Structured

 ---